Last Updated July 30, 2020

 1. Acknowledgement of Relevant Legal Requirements

-In connection with your obligation to comply with all laws and regulations applicable to your use of Cloudflare Services as set out in the Cloudflare Terms, you acknowledge that the content of the data you identify using the CSAM Scanning Tool may be subject to specific legal requirements which may include, but are not limited to, laws requiring the reporting of any facts or circumstances from which you obtain actual knowledge of an apparent violation of child pornography laws to the National Center for Missing and Exploited Children (NCMEC) and/or a government agency in your jurisdiction.
+In connection with your obligation to comply with all laws and regulations applicable to your use of Cloudflare Services as set out in the General Terms, you acknowledge that the content of the data you identify using the CSAM Scanning Tool may be subject to specific legal requirements which may include, but are not limited to, laws requiring the reporting of any facts or circumstances from which you obtain actual knowledge of an apparent violation of child pornography laws to the National Center for Missing and Exploited Children (NCMEC) and/or a government agency in your jurisdiction.
 Any information that Cloudflare provides to you regarding the use of the CSAM Scanning Tool is not intended as legal advice and is not a substitute for the advice of your own legal counsel.

 2. Purpose limitation, Your instructions to Audit and report to NCMEC